silverbulletmd/silverbullet/docs/API/view.md

 if task then editor.navigate(task.ref) end
 ```

-It’s the successor to `editor.filterBox` for a rich, filterable, optionally-segmented or tree-shaped picker inline in a script.

-**`onSelect`** is optional, same signature as `view.define`‘s (`(obj, ctx)`):
-* Absent: picking a row resolves `view.pick` with that row’s `obj` and closes the panel.
-* Present: it runs, returning `false` keeps the panel open (unchanged semantics — the handler has taken the slot over itself), anything else resolves `view.pick` with the selected `obj` regardless of what `onSelect` returned.
+Optional `onSelect(obj, ctx)` runs before resolving.
+Returning `false` keeps the picker open; any other return resolves it with the selected object. `content` is not supported.

 ## view.open(name, opts?)
-`view.open(name, opts?)`

-Opens the view registered under `name`, and returns whether the view opened.
-(A page-docked view opens without a panel coming up, and still returns `true`.)
-Opening a view whose dock is already visible re-focuses its filter input (unless `focus = false`).

-**Parameters:**

-* `name`: the view's `name`.
-* `opts?`:
+Opens or focuses a registered view and returns whether it opened.
+Options:

-  * `segment`: the label of the segment to open on, overriding both the view's `default` segment and the one it remembers
+* `segment`: segment label, overriding the default and remembered segment.
-  * `phrase`: the phrase to open with.
+* `phrase`: initial filter text.
-  * `dropdown`: the [[#Dropdown|dropdown]] value to open selected, overriding the remembered one for this open only — it is never persisted, so the next open without one restores the remembered (hand-picked) selection or All.
-A value not (yet) among the loaded options filters as the built-in "All" until a refresh brings its option in.
-  * `focus`: `false` opens the panel without taking keyboard focus — the editor keeps it.
-Only the focus grab is skipped: the rows still refresh and the phrase/selection reset like any other open (unlike a boot restore, which is fully passive).
-Such an open also never toggles an already-focused panel closed.
+* `dropdown`: selected dropdown value for this open only; does not replace saved preferences.
+An unavailable value leaves rows unfiltered until a refresh supplies it.
+* `focus = false`: retain editor focus.
+The view still refreshes/resets as on a normal open, but never toggles closed from reactivation.

 ## view.focus(slot?)
-`view.focus(slot?)`

-Returns focus to an open navigator panel's input, keeping its current selection.

-* `slot?`: which panel -- `"modal"`, `"lhs"`, `"rhs"` or `"bhs"`.
-Defaults to any open one.
+Focuses an open view panel's input without changing selection. `slot` is `"modal"`, `"lhs"`, `"rhs"`, or `"bhs"`; omit it to focus any open panel.

 ## view.moveByRename(obj, newName)
-`view.moveByRename(obj, newName)`

-Renames the page, document or folder an object stands for -- the default `onMove` for space-backed views:
+Renames the page, document, or folder represented by `obj`.
+Use as a space-backed tree's move handler:

 ```lua
 onMove = view.moveByRename,